-Here is a look at five of the best Black baseball players ever to suit up for the Naturals, plus four other players that stood out during their time in Northwest Arkansas and in the Major Leagues.
+Here is a look at some of the best Black baseball players ever to suit up for the Naturals, plus four other players that stood out during their time in Northwest Arkansas and in the Major Leagues.

 MATT FIELDS (pictured above)

 After being selected in the 44th round of the 2004 MLB Draft by the then-Tampa Bay Devil Rays, Matt Fields spent six seasons in Tampa Bay’s minor league system, reaching Double-A and playing parts of two seasons with the Montgomery Biscuits.
 After a successful stint in Independent Baseball in 2011 with the Southern Illinois Miners of the Frontier League, Fields landed with the Kansas City Royals and had a season to remember in 2013 with the Northwest Arkansas Naturals.

 The Opening Day first baseman for Northwest Arkansas that season, Fields played in 131 games and dazzled the Texas League with his jaw-dropping power.
 Voted as a mid-season All-Star, Fields demolished 23 home runs in front of his home fans to win the league’s All-Star Home Run Derby as a part of the Texas League All-Star Game held at Arvest Ballpark.